aurxl/ansible-nginx-rp/README.md

 ```

 #### Dehydrated
-No dehydrated commands will be issued using this role.
+By default no dehydrated commands will be issued using this role.
 This is up to the admin.
 I dont want to automatically ban any domain by letsencrypt.
+To enable auto renewal set `ssl.dehydrated.autorenew` and `ssl.dehydrated.register`.
+To enable renewal only when the role runs, set `ssl.dehydrated.renew`.

 Therefor all preparation is taken, but `sudo dehydrated --register --accept-terms` and `sudo dehydrated -c` must be executed by hand.

 #### temporary self signed certificates